 XIX.3 Liability Cap

-Subject to section XIX.1, the total liability of the CMA in respect of any claim arising out of or in connection with the use of the Portal, on any legal basis whatsoever (contractual, tortious, or otherwise), shall not exceed:
+Subject to section XIX.1 and section XIX.
+6 below, the total liability of the CMA in respect of any claim arising out of or in connection with the use of the Portal, on any legal basis, shall not exceed:

-• for paid Services (in particular Room subscriptions or paid bookings): the total of the sums actually paid by the User in respect of the relevant Service in the twelve (12) months preceding the event giving rise to the claim;
+• for paid Services other than Room-related Services governed by Creative Spaces Terms and Conditions : the total of the sums actually paid by the User for the relevant Service in the twelve (12) months before the claim;

 XIX.4 Indirect and Consequential Loss

-Subject to sections XIX.1 and XIX.3, the CMA shall in no event be liable for any indirect or consequential loss, in particular: loss of profit, loss of revenue, loss of artistic or commercial opportunity, loss of clientele, loss of data or loss of reputation.
+Subject to sections XIX.1 and XIX.3, the CMA shall not be liable for any indirect or consequential loss, in particular: loss of profit, revenue, artistic or commercial opportunity, clientele, data or reputation.

 XIX.5 Liability for Content of Other Users

-In respect of Content provided by Users (in particular EPK descriptions, Post Board posts, community activity entries and reactions, and any other User-uploaded media), the CMA acts as a hosting service provider within the meaning of Articles 60 to 62 of the Luxembourg Law of 14 August 2000 on electronic commerce, as amended, and of Articles 4 to 6 of the Digital Services Act.
-As such, the CMA may not be held liable for the Content provided by Users save where, having actual knowledge of the illegal character of a Content or of activity, it has failed to act expeditiously to remove the Content or to disable access to it.
-The CMA is under no general obligation to monitor the Content it stores or to actively seek facts or circumstances indicating illegal activity.
+In respect of Content provided by Users (Artist/Band Profile descriptions, Post Board posts, Community Activity Feed entries and reactions, and any other User-uploaded media), the CMA acts as a hosting service provider within the meaning of Articles 60 to 62 of the Luxembourg Law of 14 August 2000 on electronic commerce, and Articles 4 to 6 of the Digital Services Act.
+As such, the CMA may not be held liable for User Content save where, having actual knowledge of an illegal Content or activity, it has failed to act expeditiously to remove or disable access to it.
+The CMA is under no general obligation to monitor the Content it stores.

-In respect of editorial content authored by the CMA itself or commissioned by it (in particular institutional pages, learning resources prepared by the CMA, FAQs, programme information and editorial newsletters), the CMA acts as a publisher and assumes the corresponding responsibility under the ordinary rules of law.
+In respect of editorial content authored by the CMA or commissioned by it (institutional pages, learning resources prepared by the CMA, FAQs, programme information, editorial newsletters), the CMA acts as a publisher and assumes the corresponding responsibility under ordinary law.

 XIX.6 Articulation with Specialised Documents

 The liability framework set out in the present section XIX governs claims arising from the use of the Portal.
-Claims arising from the use of a Room (in particular damage to property, bodily injury, equipment liability, security deposits and payment disputes relating to a booking or a subscription) are governed exclusively by section XIV of the Booking Terms.
-Claims arising from a ticket purchase or from an event registration are governed exclusively by the Ticketing Terms.
+Claims arising from the use of a Room (in particular damage to property, bodily injury, equipment liability, security deposits and payment disputes relating to a booking or a subscription) are governed exclusively by section XIV of the Creative Spaces Terms and Conditions.
+Claims arising from a ticket purchase or from an event registration are governed exclusively by the Ticketing Terms and Conditions.
 Where a claim arises in connection with several distinct activities (for example, a Portal Account incident which is the cause of an erroneous booking), each component of the claim is governed by the document which corresponds to it.

 XX.
 User Indemnification

-The User undertakes to indemnify the CMA, its representatives, its staff and its agents against any claim, demand, action or proceedings brought by a third party against the CMA, as well as against the corresponding damages, losses, costs and reasonable expenses (including reasonable lawyers' fees) finally awarded by a competent court or agreed to in a settlement, where such claim arises from a fault of the User in connection with one of the following:
+The User shall indemnify the CMA, its representatives, staff and agents against any claim, demand, action or proceeding brought by a third party against the CMA, and against the corresponding damages, losses, costs and reasonable expenses (including reasonable lawyers' fees) finally awarded by a competent court or agreed in a settlement, where the claim arises from a fault of the User in connection with one of the following:

 • a Content published by the User which infringes the rights of a third party (in particular intellectual property rights, image rights, right to honour or to privacy);